M4NU29/potablys-api/README.md

 ### Response

-The response will be a JSON object with the following structure:
+The response will be a JSON object like the following:

 ```json
 {